fresh2dev/yapx/docs/page/related.md

 ## [myke](https://github.com/fresh2dev/myke)

-`myke` is a superset of the yapx project with an emphasis on task execution, à la `make`. yapx is the library and myke is the instantiation of it.
+`myke` is a superset of the yapx project with an emphasis on task execution, à la `make`. yapx is the library and myke is an instantiation of it.

 Read more about myke @ https://www.Fresh2.dev/code/r/myke/i